makai281/nmtpy/README.md

 $ python setup.py install
 ```

+**Installation Note:** When you add a new model under `models/` it will not be directly available in runtime
+as it needs to be installed as well.
+To avoid re-installing each time, you can use development mode with `python setup.py develop`
+which will directly add the `git` repository to `PYTHONPATH`.

 ## Ensuring Reproducibility in Theano

 When we started to work on **dl4mt-tutorial**, we noticed an annoying reproducibility problem: